Daniel Nana Yeboah

 Daniel Nana Yeboah (born 20 July 1984) is a Ghanaian former professional footballer who played as a defensive midfielder.
 Between 2002 and 2008, he made six appearances for the Ghana national team.

 Club career

 In July 2012, Yeboah joined Egyptian side Al Ittihad on a two-year contract.

 International career

-Yeboah was member of the Black Stars, he played his debut in 2002 was than four years inactive and was recalled for the game on 11 October 2008 against Lesotho national football team.
+Yeboah was a member of the Ghana national team.
+He made his debut for the Black Stars in 2002, was inactive for four years and was recalled for the game on 11 October 2008 against Lesotho.